-Before you begin the adoption process, we enourage you to study and learn about the breed prior to purchase.
-You can visit the Saint Bernard Club of America at https://www.saintbernardclub.org to get you the most up-to-date and honest information on the Breed.
+Before you begin the adoption process, we encourage you to study and learn about the breeds prior to purchase.
 If you’ve done your research and know that a St. Berdoodle would be the perfect addition to your family, reach out to us to begin the process.
 We’ll send you all info on current and upcoming litters.

 Once arrangements have been made, puppies are able to leave the kennel with their new owners at a minimum of eight weeks of age.